DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

-One of the ugly patterns that emerge when dealing with this is - declaring variables in the surrounding scope, above the promise chain itself, so that you can assign return values to them and use them down the line in the chain.
+One of the ugly patterns that emerge when dealing with this is - declaring variables in the surrounding scope, above the promise chain itself, so that you can assign return values to them and use them down the Promise chain.

-#### Example:
+### Example:

-Let's say that you are working in a *microservice-ridden* architecture and that you need to juggle multiple services in order to process an order.
+Let's say that you are working in a *microservice-ridden* architecture and that you need to juggle multiple services in order to process an **order**.

 This problem doesn't only come up when using the *microservices* pattern, it comes up all the time in bigger Promise chains.